signorrayan/RedTeam_toolkit/README.md

 - :exclamation: You see any issues
 - :dizzy: You can make the project works better
 - :bulb: You have any suggestions/ideas such as adding other open-source tools
-- :star2: You have created a script that can add a useful functionality to this project and solve a problem
+- :star2: You have created a script that can add an useful functionality to this project and solve a problem